Want to see what your character will be like at level 25 or 50? Use the Isengard Stat Engine.

-Clerics are an important class.
+Priests are an important class.
 They are the most powerful in terms of healing skills.
-Clerics are a
+Priests are a

 welcome addition to any circlers group and can also hold their own in a group of purely magic users.

-Difficulty (**): The cleric is the second class that I suggest newbies begin with.
-Clerics are a bit
+Difficulty (**): The priest is the second class that I suggest newbies begin with.
+Priests are a bit

 expensive to level at first, but the rewards in the long run are well worth it.